francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

   efforts to address persistent file deletion warnings on Windows systems.
 - Updated Dockerfile to include Vosk model and NLTK data, ensuring the containerized application runs with all required resources, confirmed by a successful container run that ingested and indexed all resources without critical errors.
+- Developed and integrated the Adaptive Prompt Engine Prototype (Milestone 3), focusing on interactive user dialogue and content delivery, with a subsequent update to localize all user interaction to Brazilian Portuguese based on user request.